brandonwilliams2/java-selenium-framework/readme.md

 #### Running the test image with selenium grid via docker-compose
 1. see https://github.com/brandonwilliams2/selenium-test-runner
-2. Run docker-compose up docker-compose.yml to quickly spin-up a selenium grid and run tests on it, archieve the results and bring everything down.
+2. Run docker-compose up docker-compose.yml to quickly spin-up a selenium grid and run tests on it, archive the results and bring everything down.

-### Healthcheck.sh
+### healthcheck.sh

-Healthcheck.sh is a script that that is run when the test image container starts.
+healthcheck.sh is a script that that is run when the test image container starts.
 See: Dockerfile - 'ENTRYPOINT'.

-The Healthcheck.sh will ping the hub host to check it's status.
+The healthcheck.sh will ping the hub host to check its status.
 Once it has confirmed that the hub is up, it will run the command to run execute the tests:

 ```
     java -cp java-selenium.jar:java-selenium-tests.jar:libs/* \